oddodaoddo/beehive-monitor/README.md

 Total cost as is: $93.45

-The cost can further be reduced by not using the Qwiic system and instead just using the BME680 sensor itself, soldered on a prototyping hat - estimated total cost would then drop to ~$70 per sensor.
+The cost can further be reduced by not using the Qwiic system and instead just using the BME680 sensor itself, soldered on a prototyping hat - estimated total cost would then drop to ~$70 per monitoring station.

 ## What does this repo have?